AospExtended/manifest/README.md

 AospExtended MarshMallow
 ===========
-This project is based on [**AOSP-OMS**](https://github.com/AOSP-RRO).Huge thanks to [**Akhil Narang**](https://github.com/akhilnarang) and [**Sri Surya**](https://github.com/srisurya95) for the development AOSP-OMS.AospExtended is just an extension to AOSP-OMS,through which we are trying to provide a stock aosp experience along with some important customization features.We have cherry-picked the features from many other projects and hence we are very thankful to them.
+This project is based on [**AOSP-OMS**](https://github.com/AOSP-RRO).Huge thanks to [**Akhil Narang**](https://github.com/akhilnarang) and [**Sri Surya**](https://github.com/srisurya95) for the development of AOSP-OMS.AospExtended is just an extension to AOSP-OMS,through which we are trying to provide a stock aosp experience along with some important customization features.We have cherry-picked the features from many other projects and hence we are very thankful to them.

 ##Credits
 * [**AOSP-OMS(Base Rom)**](https://github.com/AOSP-RRO)